 You can also post reviews which you’ve collected through Reviews.co.uk/Reviews.io to your Facebook page, automatically.
 Social Sharing is a pretty cool feature which you can turn on allowing all your 4 and 5 star reviews to be automatically posted to your Twitter and Facebook feeds.
 This gives you a constant stream of new review content for your social channels.
 You can learn more about activating this feature over on our support site.

-Start collecting reviews for your business with Reviews.co.uk and you can get a consistent rating everywhere online, including third party sites like Facebook, Amazon, Tripadvisor and Google Local We offer a free trial and you can contact 400 of your most recent customers to ask for a review for free.
+Start collecting reviews for your business with Reviews.co.uk and you can get a consistent rating everywhere online, including third party sites like Facebook, Amazon, Tripadvisor and Google Local.
+Click one of the buttons on this page to sign up to your free trial and get better reviews across the web.